 Take it a step further and consider an app like Digit, which automatically moves small amounts from your checking account into a separate Digit account.
 Digit analyzes your income and spending so that the amounts taken are always small enough that you won’t even notice.
 Transfer money back to your bank accounts whenever you want.

 Download An App To Track Your Spending (And Use It!)

 How often do you think about every single item you spend money on each day?
 Chances are, not too often.
-Using a money management app (like SmartCredit's Money Manager) to track your spending can help you see where each of your dollars goes – and where you can start to get them back.
+Using a money management app to track your spending can help you see where each of your dollars goes – and where you can start to get them back.

 If you only use a primary checking account and debit card to spend, you should be looking at your balance and statements regularly, so you avoid overspending.
 If you’ve already tried Smart Credit’s Money Manager and you’re looking for something else, you might consider alternative apps like Mint, which also allow you to monitor your spending across all of your accounts.
 If you’re not one to remember to check your spending regularly, SmartCredit (and other apps) can give you budgeting and spending notifications, so you’re vigilant even when you forget to be.

 If you are buying your first home, you are eligible to cash out a portion of your IRA, and you won’t be responsible for an early withdrawal fee – which is typically around 10%.
 This benefit allows you to take out up to $10,000 without a penalty.
 If you’re married, you can each take out $10,000 from your accounts, immediately giving you a substantial sum to put towards a house.

 Have A Yard Sale